MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/execute-r-script.md

 # The script MUST contain a function named azureml_main
 # which is the entry point for this module.

-# The entry point function can contain up to two input arguments:
+# The entry point function MUST have two input arguments:
 #   Param<dataframe1>: a R DataFrame
 #   Param<dataframe2>: a R DataFrame
 azureml_main <- function(dataframe1, dataframe2){